Picovoice/orca/README.md

 ### Text input

 Orca accepts the 26 lowercase (a-z) and 26 uppercase (A-Z) letters of the English alphabet, as well as common punctuation marks.
-You can get a list of the punctuation symbols supported by calling the `valid_punctuation_symbols()` method provided in the Orca SDK you are using.
+You can get a list of all supported characters by calling the `valid_characters()` method provided in the Orca SDK you are using.
-Pronunciations of numerals, abbreviations, special characters, etc. can be achieved with [custom pronunciations](#custom-pronunciations).
+Pronunciations of characters or words not supported by this list can be achieved with [custom pronunciations](#custom-pronunciations).

 ### Custom pronunciations